Best Asana Gantt Chart Integrations & Plugins for 2021

 Asana now has a lot of features to help users manage their tasks, project, and goals.
 Still, it recognizes that every company, business, or team is unique in its requirements.
 So, integrations to other apps are available.
 For users who need a Gantt chart, they can use integrations to add this feature to Asana.
 But because also of the new Timeline feature, there are very few third-party apps that offer Gantt chart add-ons specifically for Asana.

 Bridge24 for Asana is an application that enhances the reporting and exporting capabilities of Asana, and a few other PM tools.
 It connects dynamically, and syncs two way.
 Bridge24 offers additional views, such as a Power Grid view, a Calendar, and a Board view.
-A Gantt chart is coming very soon that provides the same seamless and flexible interaction with users, just like the other views.
+A Gantt chart view provides the same seamless and flexible interaction with users, just like the other views.
 They can search and filter the exact Asana project data they need and put them into a clear, print-quality report.
 They can easily export them in several file formats, too.

 Instagantt is the most popular Gantt chart add-on for Asana.
 Its Gantt charts sync in two way with Asana, so you always get the updated information in the charts.
 And any changes made in the Gantt chart is also reflected in Asana.
 Some of the features included are task dependencies and workload management.
 Each task also supports attributes like progress, milestone, subtasks, and colors.
 To access its Gantt charts, you need to have an Asana account.